 Dr Jen Edwards

-I have worked as a Research Fellow within the Insititute of Medical and Biological Engineering since completion of my PhD at the University of Sheffield, as part of the White Rose Doctoral Training Centre.
-During this time, I gained recognition as an Associate Fellow of the Higher Education Authority by completing the University of Leeds Teaching Award.
-I also studied for a PGCert in Professional Innovation Management, using my research projects as case studies.
-My PhD allowed me to transition from a Computer Science background into a tissue engineering research lab, before moving foward to my current position working on acellular scaffolds.
+I joined iMBE as a Postdoctoral Research Fellow and worked in this capacity for almost 8 years.
+During this time, I gained recognition as an Associate Fellow of the Higher Education Authority by completing the University of Leeds Teaching Award and studied for a PGCert in Professional Innovation Management, using my research projects as case studies.
+My educational background includes a PhD in Biosciences from the University of Sheffield (confirmed 2013) as part of the White Rose Doctoral Training Centre.
+The training for my PhD allowed me to transition from my undergraduate studies (BSc Artificial Intelligence and Computer Science, University of Sheffield, 2007) into a tissue engineering research lab.
+This transition and my PhD research prepared me to move forward to my postdoctoral position working on acellular scaffolds.

 The main focus of my research is using acellular scaffolds to provide regenerative therapies for musculoskeletal tissues and improve our understanding of such treatments.
 This is carried out within the Institute of Medical and Biological Engineering (iMBE, https://www.imbe.leeds.ac.uk/).
 Treatments for musculoskeletal disorders are important to ensure that people are able to remain healthy and active for many years.
 I have previously being involved in the development, characterisation and testing of ligamentous scaffolds for repair of the anterior cruciate ligament (ACL).
 My current work focuses on two decellularised tissue types; bone-tendon composites and adipose tissue.

 - Bone-tendon composites: repair of damage to small ligaments, such as those in the ankle.
 The composite scaffold of bone-tendon tissue could provide an off-the-shelf option for surgical reconstruction which provides a lower immune response compared cellular donor tissues.